 We speculated for a while, but my heart was not in it.
 There was Josie’s absence to worry about.
-Josie would never go for disposable phones and would probably relinquish her 4G iphone 5 only at gunpoint.
-She had left on Saturday morning and I had heard nothing since and it was now Wednesday evening.
+Josie would never go for disposable phones and would probably relinquish her iPhone only at gunpoint.
+She had left on Saturday morning and I had heard nothing since.
+It was now Wednesday evening.
 I called Modeste, Ophelia, and Asia again to check if they had heard anything, but I got the impression from each of them that they were short on sympathy and getting fed up with me phoning.
 Lesleigh wondered if I might like to come round and watch Friday the 13th with her.
 She was just about to put the DVD on, she said.
-I thought I might pass on the invitation.
+I passed on the invitation.

 I felt a chilling presence in the room, watching me.
-I tried to move my head so that I could look around, but I found I could not.
-I began to realise that my body was completely numb and that no matter how hard I tried I was incapable of moving any part of it.
-The eerie impression that I was being watched intensified, causing me to feel a strong sense of panic.
-I discovered that I could move my eyeballs around, so I started looking around the area of the room that I could see.
-It was very dark and initially I could not see at all.
-As my eyes adjusted to the darkness I thought I could make out the shape of an eye.
+I tried to move my head so I could look around but found I could not.
+My body was completely numb.
+No matter how hard I tried, I was incapable of moving.
+The impression that I was being watched intensified.
+It was very dark.
+I could not see at all.
+As my eyes adjusted to the darkness, I could make out the shape of an eye.
 An eye suspended in space.
-It did not seem to be attached to any flesh and blood being, but a force was present, an entity.
+It did not seem to be attached to any flesh and blood being.
 I tried to scream, but I could not open my mouth.
-I tried to wake up, but I was not sure I was asleep.
-Finally, I was able to move so I got up and ran from the room.
+I tried to wake up, but I was not asleep.
+Finally, I was able to move.
+I got up and ran from the room.
 I did not look over my shoulder.
-I felt the gaze from the eye on the back of my neck but I did not dare to turn around.
-I must have ran and ran.
-Everything became hazy.
-I was no longer sure of the chain of events, where I had been or who I was.
-I found myself cowering on a patch of waste ground by the Jewish cemetery, with The Black Angel’s Death Song from The Velvet Underground’s first album running through my head.
+I felt the gaze from the eye on the back of my neck but I did not dare turn around.
+I’ve no idea what happened but I found myself cowering on a patch of waste ground by the Jewish cemetery, with Lou Reed’s song Magic and Loss running through my head.
 A crowd of people had gathered.
 They seemed to be concerned.
-All my defences were down.
-I could not explain to them that I was the victim of the Evil Eye.
+I could not explain to them that I was the victim of the evil eye.
 One of them said an ambulance was on its way.
 I said I did not need an ambulance and staggered off.
-I felt I needed something, though.

-Back home, after trundling through the music press sites on the internet, I managed to find out that Mars A were managed by Seamus Dark.
-Because Dark was something of a self–publicist it was relatively easy to find a number for his management company, AfterDark Promotions.
-I was shunted around or cut off by feckless subordinates before I found myself speaking to Seamus, who it turned out was not Irish.
+Back home, after trundling through the music press sites on the internet, I found out that Mars A were managed by Seamus Dark.
+Because Dark was something of a self-publicist, it was relatively easy to find a number for his management company, AfterDark Promotions.
+I was shunted around or cut off by feckless subordinates before I spoke to Seamus, who it turned out was not Irish.

 ‘Sorry about Lisa cutting you off there.
 She’s a mare, work experience.
 What can I do for you?’